mikebaldi/Idle-Champions/ReadMe.txt

 version: 191020 (10/20/19)
 original script by Hikibla

 I have no training in programing, scripting, coding, etc. I made these modifications through trial and error.
-They may not work for you and they may do things unintended.
+They may not work for you.
 Use this script at your own risk.
 I make no promises or gaurantees that it will work as intended.

 My modifications include the following: